dmxt/beginner-windows-npm-gulp-webdev-tutorial/README.md

 1. Grab my [repo](https://github.com/dmxt/bootstrap-scss-gulp-starter-kit/tree/master/bootstrap-scss-gulp).
 It's a standard bootstrap CSS + JS, nearly blank index.html, SCSS file and configured gulpfile.js in /gulp/.

+This repo has the following gulp plugins:
+* BrowserSync (automatically refresh working files in browser on save)
+* SASS/SCSS compiler (automatically compiles SCSS to CSS on save)
+* Plumber (prevents gulp crash on SASS/SCSS error)

+You can view gulpfile.js to see how it's written out.
+I'm not a greatest coder but it just works.

-2. Navigate to this folder /gulp/ with your terminal with `cd` (or instead of navigating, you can add cmder to context menu [this way](https://gist.github.com/jojobyte/66c8346ed8948b9b395f).
-Of course, you need to edit out path to your cmder.exe file in these .reg files before running it.)
+2. Navigate to this folder /gulp/ with your terminal with `cd` (or instead of navigating, you can add cmder to context menu [with a .reg file](https://gist.github.com/jojobyte/66c8346ed8948b9b395f).
+Of course, you need to edit paths to your path to cmder.exe file in a .reg file before running it.)

-3. In terminal, go to folder gulp in this repo and type down `gulp`.
+3. Install dependencies by running `npm install --save-dev` in terminal.
+It reads gulpfile.js and download & install necessary files for gulp to run.
+(You need to be in 'gulp' folder to do this)

+4. Finally, run `gulp`.
 It will take several seconds to boot up a web server, boot up these scripts and then it will be up and running.
+You also need to be in gulp folder to do this.

 4. Any changes you make will be auto-refreshed and applied to the site.
 You can write regular CSS in .scss file and SCSS compiler will compile it to other CSS file and BrowserSync fires again and browser reloads to display the change.